 Penrith City bushcare and landcare groups (pdf 1.1MB).

-Australian Government's Caring for Our Country program for a restoration project over 4 years in Cranebrook, north of Penrith.
-We aim to restore a regionally significant wetland ("Wetland 156") and adjacent Critically Endangered Cumberland Plain Woodland bushland, to improve the quality of water entering the Penrith Lakes and Hawkesbury-Nepean system, and increase the amount and quality of habitat for wetland flora and fauna.
+In July 2013, Council was successful in receiving $1.8 million in funding from the Australian Government to undertake a restoration project over four years (until June 2017).
+The project aimed to restore a regionally significant wetland (“Wetland 156”) and adjacent Cumberland Plain Woodland bushland.
+The project will ultimately improve the quality of water entering the Penrith Lakes and the Hawkesbury-Nepean System, and increase the amount and quality of habitat for wetland flora and fauna.
 It will also improve the condition and resilience of the bushland and increase its extent through bush regeneration, revegetation and associated activities.
+Improving community access and appreciation of the reserve has also been a key objective.

 map of the project site (pdf 3.35MB), between Nepean St, Camelot Drive and Soling Crescent, east of Castlereagh Rd.